YDD9/YDD9-YDD9.github.io/_posts/2017-12-21-Docker-Kubernetes.md

 Your Kubernetes master has initialized successfully!
 ```

-Then check similar issues https://github.com/kubernetes/minikube/issues/1546, as currently VirtualBox is not using NAT config but Bridged config, we could simply setup cluster and install flannel
+Then check similar issues https://github.com/kubernetes/minikube/issues/1546, as currently VirtualBox is not using NAT config but Bridged config, we could simply setup cluster and install flannel (this working one I have switch my node and master)
 ```
-$ kubeadm init --apiserver-advertise-address=192.168.0.39
+$ kubeadm init --pod-network-cidr=192.168.0.0/16
 ...
 Your Kubernetes master has initialized successfully!